startreedata/learn/README.md

 10. **Create Tenant**: `pinot-advanced/10-create-tenant`

 Follow the instructions in the `README.md` within the respective directories to complete each exercise.

+### KDP stack

+Directory: kafka-flink-pinot

+Follow the instruction in the [README.md](kafka-flink-pinot/README.md) within this directory to complte the exercise.

 ## Resources